redFrik/udk17-Digital_Harmony/udk170706/README.md

 * select Assets / Create / Shader / Unlit Shader
 * call the shader 'MaskedTexture' and double click its icon
-* paste in the code below...
+* delete what is there and instead paste in the following shader code...

 ```
 //from http://wiki.unity3d.com/index.php?title=Texture_Mask
 Shader "MaskedTexture" {
     Properties {
         _MainTex ("Base (RGB)", 2D) = "white" {}